dmitrymomot/dmitrymomot/README.md

 - [binder](https://github.com/dmitrymomot/binder) - HTTP request data binder (json, form data, query, file from multipart form).

 #### Theory:
-- [golang-standards/project-layout](https://github.com/golang-standards/project-layout) - this is a basic layout for Go application projects.
+- [Golang project layout](https://github.com/golang-standards/project-layout) - this is a basic layout for Go application projects.
 Has translations to 10+ languages.
-- [Data-Structures-and-Algorithms](https://github.com/ua-nick/Data-Structures-and-Algorithms) - there are several data structures and algorithms implemented in Go.
+- [Data Structures and Algorithms](https://github.com/ua-nick/Data-Structures-and-Algorithms) - there are several data structures and algorithms implemented in Go.
 - [System Design Interview](https://github.com/dmitrymomot/system-design-interview) - system design interview tips.
 This repository only teaches you how to handle the system design interview with a systematic approach in a short time.